-In 2018, unemployment numbers declined in view of significant employment growth.
-The number of unemployed foreign workers declined by 3,500 or 3.5% to 95,900, while the number of registered Austrian citizens decreased by 24,400 or 10% to 216,200.
-The subdued decline of unemployment of foreigners relative to natives was in the main the result of the large numbers of refugees flowing into unemployment.
-In 2019, unemployment continued to decline to 349,800 by the end of December (-5,800, -1.6%); this decline pertained only to Austrian citizens (-6,500, -2.7%) while the number of foreign unemployed increased slightly (+700, +0.6%).

-The unemployment rate of wage and salary earners - the traditional national calculation of the unemployment rate which excludes the self-employed from the labour supply base (which is based on administrative data) - amounted to 7.7% in 2018, a decline by 0.8 percentage points vs a year ago.
-The unemployment rate declined for natives less than for foreign workers in relative terms, reaching a level of 6.7% for natives and 11.3% for foreigners, thereby reducing the gap between them to 4.5 percentage points, after 5percentage points 2017.
-In 2019, on an annual average, the unemployment rate of wage and salary earners is expected to continue to decline, albeit at a reduced rate, to 7.4%.
+In 2019, unemployment numbers continued to decline, albeit only in the case of Austrian nationals.
+The number of unemployed foreign workers rose slightly by 500 or 0.5% to 96,400, while the number of registered Austrian unemployed decreased by 11,300 or 5.2% to 205,000.
+The rise of unemployment numbers of foreigners relative to natives was in the main the result of the large numbers of refugees flowing into unemployment.
+The unemployment rate of wage and salary earners - the traditional national calculation of the unemployment rate which excludes the self-employed from the labour supply base (which is based on administrative data) - amounted to 7.4% in 2019, a decline by 0.3 percentage points vs a year ago.
+The unemployment rate declined for natives less than for foreign workers in relative terms, reaching a level of 6.4% for natives and 10.8% for foreigners, thereby reducing the gap between them to 4.4 percentage points, after 4.6 percentage points 2018.